javonpayne100/CMSC495Capstone/README.md

 - Specifically, it will demonstrate the Main Menu(5 manual testing), Trivia(5 manual testing), Tic-Tac-Toe(5 manual testing), and Breakout(5 manual testing).
 - This makes a total of 20 Manual Tests for this manual testing.xlsx file.
 1) **Steps/Procedures**:
-- Command line, terminal or powershell steps:
+- Command line, terminal or PowerShell steps:
 - Download the code from github in the “james” branch.
 Refer to README.md for help.
 - Navigate to the project directory
 - Ensure installation of pygame, numpy and pyautogui using “pip install pygame numpy pyautogui” or install dependencies through the requirements.txt like shown in README.md
-- Run main menu with: python MainMenu.py
+- Run the main menu with: python MainMenu.py
 - From there test Main Menu and each linked game (Tic Tac Toe, Trivia, Breakout)
-- Follow the steps provided from the CMSC 495 Project Test Plan.xlsx file
+- Follow the steps provided in the CMSC 495 Project Test Plan.xlsx file
 - For each test Perform the Input/Action
 - Observe the result
 - Compare it against the Expected Result
 - Log pass/fail status
 - Repeat (steps 1-6) but download the code from github in the “main” branch.
 Refer to README.md for help.
-This is only for manual, you cannot do this for unittest.
+This is only for manual, you cannot do this for unit tests.
 2) **Testing in IDE**:
-- Download the code from github in the “james” branch.
+- Download the code from GitHub in the “james” branch.
 Refer to README.md for help.
-- Open IDE and open project from where it was saved
+- Open IDE and open the project from where it was saved
 - Install all needed libraries (IDE should prompt to do this automatically)
 - Select and run MainMenu.py
 - From there test Main Menu and each linked game (Tic Tac Toe, Trivia, Breakout)
-- Follow the steps provided from the CMSC 495 Project Test Plan.xlsx file
+- Follow the steps provided in the CMSC 495 Project Test Plan.xlsx file
 - For each test Perform the Input/Action
 - Observe the result
 - Compare it against the Expected Result
 - Log pass/fail status
-- Repeat (steps 1-6) but download the code from github in the “main” branch.
+- Repeat (steps 1-6) but download the code from GitHub in the “main” branch.
 Refer to README.md for help.
-This is only for manual, you cannot do this for unittest.
+This is only for manual, you cannot do this for unit tests.
 3) **Test Data preparation**:
-- Old Unit Testing will be done through the “main” branch of the github, test.py.
+- Old Unit Testing will be done through the “main” branch of the GitHub, test.py.
-- New Unit Testing will be done through the “james” branch of the github, test.py will not work properly in another branch
+- New Unit Testing will be done through the “james” branch of the GitHub, test.py will not work properly in another branch
 - Manual Testing will be done through the “james” and “main” branches.
 - Questions.json data must be valid and located in the directory the Trivia module expects it
 - brick.wav, wall.wav, paddle.wav, and any other required .wav files in the same directory as the game files.